5 July , 2025

 The Pythagoras Industrial Museum, located in Norrtälje, Sweden, offers visitors a captivating journey through Sweden’s industrial heritage.
 Housed in the former Pythagoras engine factory, this living museum preserves the rich history of early 20th-century manufacturing

 This unique museum, formerly known as the Pythagoras hot-bulb engine factory, gives visitors a chance to travel back in time and discover a world where engines were produced and sold all over the world.
-Despite the factory’s closure in 1979, it has been painstakingly restored to serve as a living museum to this day.
+Despite the factory’s closure in 1979, its painstaking restoration continues to serve as a living museum today.

 History and origins